burning-river/toronto_cafes_closure/README.md

 programatically looking up the name and address of each restaurant on Google and searching for the phrase ‘permanently closed’ in the html text.
-The location of open and closed cafes throughout the city and a closer look at downtown region are shown in figure below.
+The location of open and closed cafes throughout the city and a closer look at downtown region are shown in figures below.
 In total, the cafes in the city experienced a 27% closure rate in the past 4 years.
 <p float="left">
 <img src="figures/cafe_locations.png" width="500" height="300"/>